Sobolev5/channel-box/README.md

-# ChannelBox
+# channel-box
-ChannelBox it is a simple tool for Starlette framework that allows you send messages to named websocket channels.
+`channel-box` it is a simple tool for Starlette framework that allows you send messages to named websocket channels.

 Example of use:
-- chats
+- group chats
 - notifications from backend
 - alerts